-With elucidation of the general classification of olfactory receptors as almost certainly being G-protein coupled receptors, let us now examine how such receptors work (in general) and whether such receptors can be influenced.
-In order to set the stage, however, we must first examine the structure of the cellular membranes in which the receptors reside.
+With elucidation of the general classification of olfactory receptors as being G-protein coupled receptors, let us now examine how such receptors work (in general) and whether such receptors

 The Cellular Membrane

 Below is depicted a biological membrane transversed by an olfactory receptor protein.
 The membrane consists of a phosholipid bilayer.
 At the both the extracellular and intracellular sides depicted in green are the hydrophilic negatively charged phosphate groups.
 The "tails" of the phospholipids consist of hydrocarbon chains (fat) which orient towards each other (pointing inward to the middle of the membrane), creating a hydrophobic environment.
 These hydrocarbon "tails" are depicted in gray.
 Such membrane lipid bilayer are virtually impermeable to large molecules and relatively impermeable to charged ionic molecules and yet quite permeable to lipid soluble low molecular weight molecules.